AliceO2Group/analysis-framework/hyperloop.md

 ## For the Run 2 LEGO train expert.
 What has changed?
 * There are different webpages for users and train operators:
-  1. _My Analyses_, the user will see only _Analyses_ where the user belongs to, this is [defined through JIRA](#joinanalysis).
+  1. **My Analyses**, the user will see only _Analyses_ where the user belongs to, this is [defined through JIRA](#joinanalysis).
 The user has writing permits to all elements in this webpage.
-  2. _All Analyses_ is a read only view of all the _Analyses_ available in the system.
+  2. **All Analyses** is a read only view of all the _Analyses_ available in the system.
 The only action permitted is [cloning a wagon](#clonewagon).
-  3. _Train Submission_ is a webpage designed for operators.
+  3. **Train Submission** is a webpage designed for operators.
 It displays only datasets which have enabled wagons, allowing train composition.
 Submitting, modifying and killing a train is also allowed.
-  4. _Train Runs_ is a webpage designed for operators.
+  4. **Train Runs** is a webpage designed for operators.
 It displays all train runs available in the system.
 The actions permitted are submitting, modifying and killing a train.
-  5. _Datasets_, for the users, it is a read only view of all the _Datasets_ available in the system.
+  5. **Datasets**, for the users, it is a read only view of all the _Datasets_ available in the system.
 For the train operators, it allows creation,configuration and deletion of _Datasets_.
 The _Datasets_ are directly created from runlists already defined in the _DPG Runlists_ webpage instead of copying from a text file in the twiki page like the LEGO trains.
-  6. _DPG Runlists_ is a webpage designed for the DPG.
-It allows creation, configuration and deletion of runlists.
+  6. **DPG Runlists** is a webpage designed for the DPG.
+It allows creation, configuration and deletion of runlists, instead of defining them in a twiki page.

 * There is a history feature for wagons and datasets.
 You can access it by clicking on the button `📜` available inside of a wagon/dataset view.
 A detailed view of what has been created/updated/removed from the wagon/dataset is shown, as well as the username and the time when the change was made.
 <div align="center">